-The decision space is considered as $\mathcal{X} = [N]^d$.
-In this section, we start with a special case when $N=2$, so that the decision space is $\{0,1\}^d$ for a large $d$.
-We defer the discussions for general $N$ and $d$ to Section \ref{sec:multi-general}.
-We have in mind cases where the dimension $d$ is large.
-Each replication of simulation can only output a noisy evaluation of the function value at a given discrete decision variable.
+In this section and the following section, we propose simulation-optimization algorithms that achieve the PGS guarantee for any simulation optimization problem with a $L^\natural$-convex objective function.
+We prove upper bounds on the expected simulation costs. \revisee{To better present the dependence of expected simulation costs on the scale and dimension of the problem, we assume that the feasible set is the hypercube $[N]^d$ in complexity analysis. \begin{assumption} The feasible set of decision variables is $\mathcal{X} = [N]^d$, where $N\geq2$ and $d\geq1$. \end{assumption} In large-scale simulation problems, either $N$, or $d$, or both $N$ and $d$ can be large.
+We note that if the feasible set $\mathcal{X}$ is a general $L^\natural$-convex set, the construction of the convex extension and the analysis are still valid by replacing $N$ with $\max_{x,x'\in\mathcal{X}}\|x-x'\|_\infty$.
+Moreover, our algorithms are directly applicable to the case where $\mathcal{X}$ is a general $L^\natural$-convex set, which is also the minimal requirement on the feasible set for the definition of $L^\natural$-convexity.} \revisee{In this section, we start with a special case where the decision space is $\{0,1\}^d$ for a large $d$.} We defer the discussions for general $N$ to Section \ref{sec:multi-general}.
 The simulator may have a general complex and discontinuous structure that no unbiased gradient estimator is available within the replication of simulation.
-For scenarios when a single replication of simulation can also generate gradient information at very low costs, we propose and analyze simulation algorithms in Section \ref{sec:first-order}.
+For scenarios when a single replication of simulation can also generate gradient information at very low costs, we propose and analyze simulation-optimization algorithms in Section \ref{sec:first-order}.